Sanket-Deb/Mini-Frontend-Projects/README.md

 **Live Demo:** [Check the Forecast!](https://sanket-deb.github.io/WeatherApp/)

 ### 4. To-Do List Delight
 **Description:** Keep track of your tasks with this delightful to-do list website.
 With the power of local storage, your tasks will stick around even after you refresh the page.
-It's like having a personal assistant, minus the annoying reminders. 😉
+It's like having a personal assistant, minus the annoying reminders.
+Local Storage has been used here. 😉
 **GitHub Repository:** [To-Do List Delight](https://github.com/Sanket-Deb/To-Do_js)
 **Live Demo:** [Start Listing!](https://sanket-deb.github.io/To-Do_js/)